Kineticor is developing an 1,800 MW gas-fired combined cycle power generation facility and data centre complex in the Industrial Heartland.

 The construction and operations of Greenlight will play an important role in the local economy by providing well-paying jobs that will benefit the local and Indigenous communities.
 It will utilize local businesses and suppliers and provide additional tax revenue to Sturgeon County.

 The Project is anticipated to employ approximately 1,500 workers at the peak of construction, with an expected work effort of almost 9,000,000 worker-hours in the local area.
-The total capital investment is approximately $5.0 Billion with more than 50 direct, long-term skilled jobs created once operations commence.

 Environmental Benefits